Magic Desk: Functionality

 Magic Desk is a graphical user interface featuring a word processor and file system.
 A disembodied hand portrays the cursor, controlled by joystick.
 The first screen presents a room with a desk, a file cabinet, a trash can, and a door.
 The desk holds a phone, a calculator, a spreadsheet, a typewriter, and a Rolodex, while the file cabinet holds a clock that can be set by the user.
 Pressing the fire button selects the object that is underneath the cursor.
 On this screen, only the typewriter, trash can, and file cabinet are functional—the rest of the objects do nothing.
 Additionally, the user can call up a series of help menus by pressing the Commodore key on the keyboard.

-Pressing the typewriter icon leads the user into the word processor, on which the typewriter and trash can can be seen as icons below the text box, along with icons for printing, margin setting, and returning to the main screen (represented by a desk).
-The text box mimics the appearance of white paper on a typewriter, complete with platen, margin marks and a paper scale.
-It behaves accordingly, with a tick noise accompanying each key press and a margin bell sounding when the cursor is five columns before the right margin.
+Pressing the typewriter icon leads the user into the word processor, in which the typewriter and trash can can be seen as icons below the text box, along with icons for printing, margin setting, and returning to the main screen (represented by a desk).
+The text box mimics the appearance of white paper in a typewriter, complete with platen, margin marks and a paper scale.
+It behaves accordingly, with a tick noise accompanying each key press and a margin bell sounding when the cursor is five columns from the right margin.
 Additionally, when the cursor approaches the center of the screen, it remains centered with the preceding text moving behind it—moving the page from right to left—as if to simulate a page being moved with the carriage on a real typewriter.
 When the end of the margin is reached, the user must press the Return key manually to advance to the next line.
-Editing of text is handled line-by-line only—users may delete characters behind the cursor using the Backspace key or overwrite characters at the current position, but no block editing features exist, meaning paragraphs will have to be rewritten in the case of adding or removing sentences.
-Document length is limited at 60 lines.
+Text editing is handled line-by-line only—users may delete characters behind the cursor using the Backspace key or overwrite characters at the current position, but no block editing features exist, meaning that paragraphs must be rewritten in the case of adding or removing sentences.
+Document length is limited to 60 lines.
 Pressing the printer icon immediately prints the current document if a live printer is connected to the Commodore 64.